The Ugly One

 For the Playhouse: Suds, The Marvelous Wonderettes.

-Elsewhere: Ethel Sings (Beckett Theatre); Guys and Dolls (Segal Centre); Angels in America (WJT); Parade (Acting Up Stage/Theatre 180); The Light in the Piazza (Acting Up STage); Into the Woods and Three Sisters (Atlantic Theatre Festival); The Fellini Radio Plays, Fiddler on the Roof (Stratford Festival); The Mystery of Edwin Drood, Peter Pan (Shaw Festival); Emily, Anne of Green Gables (Charlottetown Festival); The Princess and the Handmaiden (YPT); Hockey Mom, Hockey Dad (Theatre Northwest); Anything That Moves (Belfry); Unity (1812) (Theatre Passe-Muraille); Disney’s Beauty and The Beast (Broadway, U.S. National Tour).
+Elsewhere: Ethel Sings (Beckett Theatre); Guys and Dolls (Segal Centre); Angels in America (WJT); Parade (Acting Up Stage/Theatre 180); The Light in the Piazza (Acting Up Stage); Into the Woods, Three Sisters (Atlantic Theatre Festival); The Fellini Radio Plays, Fiddler on the Roof (Stratford Festival); The Mystery of Edwin Drood, Peter Pan (Shaw Festival); Emily, Anne of Green Gables (Charlottetown Festival); The Princess and the Handmaiden (YPT); Hockey Mom, Hockey Dad (Theatre Northwest); Anything That Moves (Belfry); Unity (1812) (Theatre Passe-Muraille); Disney’s Beauty and The Beast (Broadway, U.S. National Tour).

 DYLAN ON (Apprentice Stage Manager)